 |Trial||Watched||Time to Finish (seconds)||# of Crashes|

-- Now try driving the route while looking only at the TV with the video images coming from the wireless camera.
+- Now try driving the route while looking only at the video from the phone or camera.
 Do not look at the car!
-This might be easiest with the TV in a separate room that is not part of your planned route.
+This might be easiest if you are in a separate room that is not part of your planned route.
 Again, ask a volunteer to time the trip from start to finish and keep track of the number of times you crash the car into something.

-- Repeat the experiment at least two more times, so you should have six trials total — three while following the car, and three while watching the car only on TV.
+- Repeat the experiment at least two more times, so you should have six trials total — three while following the car, and three while only watching the video feed.
 If you have time, you can do more trials.
 Add rows to your data table if needed.

 - Make a graph of your results to compare the trials where you followed the car and the trials where you watched only the TV.
 Make one graph for the time it took you to complete the course and one graph for the number of crashes you had.
 Plot the individual point from each trial on your graph.
 You can also calculate an average for all the trials and plot that point on the graph (be sure that the average point looks different from the individual data points).
 Figure 5 shows examples of how to set up these graphs.